samuel500/TheMemeticist/_posts/2020-04-15-guiding-questions.md

 > Without a purpose, the value to executives of any business theory would be limited.
 Even though theory is able to predict the possible outcomes of an important decision, on what basis would the executives be deciding among them to determine which is the best outcome? [...] <br/>
 In a similar way, to maximize the value of the advice in this book, you must have a purpose in your life.

-And proposes another question, crucial in finding a purpose worth commiting to:
+and proposes another question, crucial in finding a purpose worth committing to:

 > Who do I truly want to become?